pothos/schlocky/README.md

 The file to render gets specified in the URL as query parameter `?i=FILE`.
 The default file is `index.md`.
 The `.md` suffix can be omitted, e.g., `/?i=about` (or `/index.html?i=about` if `/` does not directly serve `index.html`).
 You can even point it to a GitHub branch with `?i=https://raw.githubusercontent.com/USER/REPO/BRANCH/FILE.md`.

-This repository already contains example Markdown files, a `style.css` and an empty `scripts.js` file, and a Linux helper script to run a local Python web server to try it out:
+This repository already contains example Markdown files, example `style.css` and `scripts.js` files, and a Linux helper script to run a local Python web server to try it out:

 ```
 ./serve.sh